eloquently/react-blackjack/instructions.md

 We need to write some helper functions to set up our state.
 To keep our code organized, let's do so in a new file in a new directory.
 Create a new folder inside `app/` called `lib/`.
 Inside `lib/` create a file called `cards.js`.

 Let's create a `shuffle` method and a method that will create a new deck.
 I shamelessly stole the `shuffle` method from Stack Overflow [here](http://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array-in-javascript).
-We'll also need a `new_deck` method that will add a new card to the deck for each rank and suit.
+We'll also need a `newDeck` method that will add a new card to the deck for each rank and suit.

 ```js
 // app/lib/cards.js